 Iceland is a country full of natural beauty but also extremely rugged terrain.
 Anyone who wants to walk on the wild side will get their fill in Iceland, given that its location along a volcanic seam of the Mid Atlantic Ridge has produced truly stunning natural formations worth exploring.
-While many sights can be taken in from a distance, these destinations are sure to get your heart pumping and turn into memories you’ll never forget.

 Climb Inside a Crater